eisenzopf/redactomatic/README.md

 **Example of an ?INCLUDE macro.**

 Redactomatic has its own special macro to include a regular expression defined in one rule as a macro in another rule.

 In the example given above the regular expression zero_to_nine-voice is just a standard regular expression definition.

 In the ccard-voice rule this is then inserted via the macro **?INCLUDE< rule-id >** macro.
 This macro is a direct text substitution of the rule in place of the invocation.
 Macros can insert other macros but take care not to create infinite recursion.

+A default set  `regex`  rules are defined in the `rules/core-defs.yml`file.
+Additional regex rules can be added in custom configuration files.
+A defintion of a regex rule in the custom rules file with the same name as a core definition will overwrite the original definition.
+You can use this to change individual core regular expressions if you wish to.

 ### regex-test